makeyourownmaker/ParametricWeatherModel/README.md

       should be positive with high solar radiation (Q_S)
   * Find recent local weather examples for comparison
   * Find examples from the literature for comparison

-* Add unit tests:
-  * Setup travis CI or similar testing environment
-  * Find range of test cases where surface temperature and all parameters are known
-    * Examples from the literature for each of the heat fluxes
-      * Preferably observations
-  * What is an acceptable prediction interval?

 * Improve command line options:
   * Improve argparse checks: